MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 - NPM Version 9+
 - Code Editor
 - [MetaMask Extension & Mobile](https://metamask.io/download)
+- Basic Knowledge of React and React Hooks

 You can use MetaMask Extension exclusively for this tutorial, however; once we install MetaMask SDK and to test our dApp to connect to Extension and Mobile, you would need to have MetaMask installed on iOS or Android to connect to mobile.